Introduction

 Desktop computers or Macs give you a powerful workstation, great for demanding tasks, and even gaming!
 If you work from home full time, they are a great option.

-However, they require a dedicated space and always need a separate monitor, mouse and keyboard, so they work best for permanent work from home in your tiny office.
+So they work best for permanent work from home in your tiny office.

 Monitor:

-A monitor complements your desktop computer setup, and is again great for permanent work from home.
 Even in a tiny office, it’s worth investing into a bigger high-quality screen as you’ll be looking at it all day!

 The downside is that it will take up permanent space and need a bit of power to run.